saruken/booksnek/README.md

 - SFX (and menu to control)
 - Music?
 - Marquee effect for bonus word & word display borders when matching
-- Marquee effect for bonus word tile ghosts
+- Marquee effect for multiplier display on MultUP
 - Gold ghosts should get intial impetus away from bomb
+- Add "+n" to history words with heal tiles
+- Add level to high scores

 ### Known bugs
 - Tile rows get messed up after save / reload
-- Blowing up a heal tile with a gold tile does not activate it